 Emotional & Mental Wellbeing In Children With Diabetes

-Diabetes-related distress and mental health concerns are common in tamariki and rangatahi living with diabetes.
+Diabetes-related distress and mental health concerns are common in tamariki (children) and rangatahi (young people) living with diabetes.
 Support is available to help you and your whānau.

 Key points about emotional and mental wellbeing in children with diabetes

-- having diabetes and managing it on a daily basis is stressful for children, young people, and their families
+- having diabetes and managing it on a daily basis is stressful for tamariki, rangatahi, and their families

-- distress about diabetes and mental health concerns are common in children and young people with diabetes
+- distress about diabetes and mental health concerns are common in tamariki and rangatahi with diabetes

 Why is diabetes stressful for my child?